vincehsanchez/bestspamfilter/README.md

   - "ham" for regular emails

 ## Preprocessing Data
-- needed to tokenize the data, basically find trends or combination os letters, words, phrases, etc. that have some meaning and helpful with tagging or indentifying patterns.
+- needed to tokenize the data, basically find trends or combination of letters, words, phrases, etc. that have some meaning and helpful with tagging or indentifying patterns.

 - attempted bag of words, but Porter Stemmer yielded more interesting results, we like interesting ;)